eficode-academy/istio-katas/004-egress-traffic.md

 service with a service entry.
 Then you will route traffic from an internal service through a common egress gateway.

+These exercises build on the [Getting Traffic Into The mesh](003-ingress-traffic.md) exercises.

 ## Exercise: Egress Traffic With Service Entry

 In this exercise you will deploy a **new** version of the **sentences**